dutertetimes/dutertetimes.github.io/news/_posts/2016-10-24-20161024T080947-Mechanized Production of Disaster Relief Food Packs.md

 excerpt: The World Food Programme in partnership with the Department of Social Welfare and Development has implemented the Mechanized Production System to address one of the operational bottlenecks during a disaster response.
 layout: post
 categories: [other, social welfare and development]
-tags: [Mechanized Production System, food packs, disaster relief, world food programme, wfp, social welfare and development, dswd]
+tags: [mechanized production system, food packs, disaster relief, world food programme, wfp, social welfare and development, dswd]
 published: true
 permalink: /news/20161024T080947
 image: